Are multivitamins a waste of money? Editorial in medical journal says yes.

 Our complimentary Saturday skin screens, offered at our Laguna Beach office for those that live or work in Laguna Beach, continue to be one of the most popular services we provide to the community.
 Starting this month, we are now offering these complimentary screenings on Saturdays at our primary care office in Yorba Linda.

 Please use our Online Concierge above to reserve your appointment and walk-ins are always welcome!

 Caduceus 4 Kids is now offering complimentary EKG's, with or without a sports physical!
 Caduceus Medical Director, Gregg DeNicola MD, felt it essential to offer this test free of charge based on the increase across the U.S. of young athletes dying from hidden cardiac conditions, as reported frequently by multiple media news outlets including the Wall Street Journal.

 Both existing patients and those new to Caduceus may take advantage of this free service.
 No appointment necessary, as EKG walk-ins are also welcome!
 Caduceus is also currently offering sports physicals at a discounted summer rate of $25, which can be administered at the time of the EKG for patient convenience.

-If you are changing plans or purchasing a new one through Covered California, let us provide to you the following overview of the exchange.
+If you are purchasing a new policy for the first time through Covered California, let us provide to you the following overview of the exchange.

 The plans offered by Covered California will fall into four metal tiers - bronze, silver, gold, and platinum.
 Your eligible plans will be determined for you based on your income level.
 Each metal tier corresponds to a percentage of the cost for covered services that would be paid by the plan.
 For example, a gold plan would be expected to pay an average of 80 percent of a standard population's expected medical expenses, with individuals covered by the plan expected to pay the remaining 20 percent through deductibles, co-pays, and other cost-sharing features.